Mobile impurity coupled to correlated lattice bosons: Impurity in a Mott-insulating bath

-\paragraph*{Strong attraction: formation of a localized particle defect.} A qualitative change occurs around $|U_{\mathrm{ib}}|/t\simeq 13.0$–$14.0$.
+\paragraph*{Strong attraction: formation of a self-trapped particle defect.} A qualitative change occurs around $|U_{\mathrm{ib}}|/t\simeq 13.0$–$14.0$.
 The cumulative bath response develops a rapidly growing positive maximum $\Delta N_{\max}\sim 1$ [Fig.~\ref{fig:MIatt1}(c)], while its position $R(\Delta N_{\max})$ remains confined to the first a few shells, $R\approx 1$–$3$ [Fig.~\ref{fig:MIatt1}(b)].
-This indicates that the impurity abruptly binds an \emph{integer} number of localized bath bosons—effectively one extra particle—into its vicinity, forming a compact particle-like defect.
-The clustering is evident in the local correlator: $C_{\mathrm{ib}}(0)$ increases sharply and reaches a large positive value [inset of Fig.~\ref{fig:MIatt2}], while the shape of $C_{\mathrm{ib}}(R)$ shows a strong on-site accumulation followed by a tiny compensating negative tail, which restores global particle-number conservation.
-Beyond this threshold, further increasing $|U_{\mathrm{ib}}|/t$ does not enlarge the accumulation cloud: the one-particle defect has fully saturated, and its spatial extent is limited by the on-site repulsion $U_{\mathrm{b}}/t$ of the Mott-insulating background.
+This indicates that the impurity abruptly captures \emph{one} additional bath boson, i.e., a quantized $+1$ change in the bath occupation, forming a compact particle-like defect.
+The clustering is evident in the local correlator: $C_{\mathrm{ib}}(0)$ increases sharply and reaches a large positive value [inset of Fig.~\ref{fig:MIatt2}], while the shape of $C_{\mathrm{ib}}(R)$ shows a strong on-site accumulation followed by a tiny tail.
+Beyond this threshold $|U_{\rm ib}|/t >14,0$, further increasing $|U_{\mathrm{ib}}|/t$ does not enlarge the accumulation cloud, only deepens the onsite $C_{\rm in}(0)$.

 \paragraph*{Collapse of coherence and discrete particle recruitment.} The formation of the particle-defect cluster is accompanied by a suppression of coherent impurity motion: $\langle W_{\mathrm{imp}}^2\rangle$ drops to zero for $|U_{\mathrm{ib}}|/t\gtrsim 14.0$ [Fig.~\ref{fig:MIatt3}(a)].
-Meanwhile, the total bath occupation $N_{\mathrm{bath}}$ increases by \emph{exactly one} particle [Fig.~\ref{fig:MIatt3}(b)], demonstrating that the impurity binds to an additional bath boson to form a localized composite defect.
+Meanwhile, the total bath occupation $N_{\mathrm{b}}$ increases by \emph{exactly one} particle [Fig.~\ref{fig:MIatt3}(b)], demonstrating that the impurity binds to an additional bath boson to form a self-trapped composite defect.
 This mechanism sharply contrasts with the smooth droplet formation in a superfluid bath.
-In the MI, the lack of compressibility forbids extended halos; localization proceeds through a \emph{quantized recruitment} of bath particles.
-The resulting localized object is thus best viewed as a particle defect, distinct from both polarons (SF) and vacancy defect (repulsive MI).
+In the MI, the lack of compressibility forbids extended halos; self-trapping proceeds through a \emph{quantized recruitment} of bath particles.
+The resulting self-trapped object is thus best viewed as a particle defect, distinct from both polarons (SF) and vacancy defect (repulsive MI).